Eddie Vanderdoes: Oakland Raiders

-Vanderdoes was drafted by the Oakland Raiders in the third round (88th overall) of the 2017 NFL Draft.
+Vanderdoes was selected by the Oakland Raiders in the third round (88th overall) of the 2017 NFL draft.
 He signed his rookie contract, a four-year deal worth $3.16 million, on July 5, 2017.

-On September 1, 2018, Vanderdoes was placed on the physically unable to perform list to start the 2018 season after recovering from a torn ACL he suffered in the 2017 season finale.
+On September 1, 2018, Vanderdoes was placed on the physically unable to perform (PUP) list to start the 2018 season after recovering from a torn ACL he suffered in the 2017 season finale.
 After returning from practice in October, Vanderdoes was ultimately not activated from the PUP list, officially ending his 2018 season.

 Vanderdoes was waived/injured during final roster cuts on August 30, 2019, and reverted to the team's injured reserve list on September 1.
 He was waived from the injured reserve on October 1.

 Houston Texans

-On October 28, 2019, Vanderdoes was signed to the Houston Texans practice squad.
+On October 28, 2019, Vanderdoes was signed to the practice squad of the Houston Texans.
 He was promoted to the active roster on November 30, 2019.
 On December 1, Vanderdoes made his first appearance in an NFL game since 2017, in which the Texans played the New England Patriots.
 On December 21, Vanderdoes played 18 snaps during the Texans 23–20 win against the Tampa Bay Buccaneers.

 On July 28, 2020, Vanderdoes announced he was opting out of the 2020 season due to the COVID-19 pandemic.
 He was released after the season with a non-football injury designation on February 24, 2021.